-This study was done to see if a new drug was as good as the treatments that are usually given to women who are at least 65 years old when they have breast cancer that has not spread.
+This study was done to see if a new drug was as good as common treatments for women who are at least 65 years old when they have breast cancer that has not spread.

-Half of the patients got a new drug called capecitabine (also known as Xeloda[®]).
+Half the patients got a drug called capecitabine (also known as Xeloda[®]).
 Capecitabine is given in pill form and can be taken at home.

-The other half of the patients got one of the usual treatments of either:
+The other half of the patients got a common treatment of either:

-- AC: doxorubicin (Adriamycin[®]) and cyclophosphamide (Cytoxan[®]) together, or - CMF: cyclophosphamide (Cytoxan[®]), methotrexate, and fluorouracil (5-FU) together
+- AC: doxorubicin (Adriamycin®) and cyclophosphamide (Cytoxan®) together, or - CMF: cyclophosphamide (Cytoxan®), methotrexate, and fluorouracil (5-FU) together